starmode-base/neon-testing/README.md

 ### Override configuration

-Override the base configuration as needed in individual test files:
+Override the base configuration in specific test files with `withNeonTestBranch()`:

 ```typescript
 import { withNeonTestBranch } from "./test-setup";